stpettersens/GMDPrev/README.markdown

 GMDPrev
 ======

-GMDPrev (_GitHub Markdown Preview_) allows you to preview your markdown documents as they will appear in HTML on GitHub (but without the CSS styling).
+GMDPrev (_GitHub Markdown Preview_) allows you to convert your Github flavored Markdown into HTML.

+Useful for getting a rough idea how the rendered Markdown will look on Github (without the CSS formatting).

 Usage
 -----

- `[ruby] gmdprev file.markdown`

-On Ruby < 1.9, use:

-  `ruby -rubygems gmdprev file.markdown`
+ `gmdprev file.markdown`

 Install
 -------